RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab01/README.md

 ### Why Red Hat?

-RedHat is one of the founding members of the Linux Foundation Open API Initiative (OAI) which produces the leading standard for REST API specifications.
+Red Hat is one of the founding members of the Linux Foundation Open API Initiative (OAI) which produces the leading standard for REST API specifications.
 Red Hat consistently uses this standard throughout its tooling, starting with the Apicurio Studio API Design editor.

 ### Skipping The Lab